ology/techn.ology.net/blog/2021/06/04/mojolicious-music-player/index.markdown

 Now for the code.
 First up, declare the libraries of functionality to use:

+    use Encoding::FixLatin qw(fix_latin);
-    use File::Find::Rule;
+    use File::Find::Rule ();
     use Mojolicious::Lite -signatures;
-    use Number::Format;
+    use Number::Format ();
     use Storable qw(retrieve store);

+[Encoding::FixLatin](https://metacpan.org/pod/Encoding::FixLatin) "makes a best effort to convert [funky encodings] to UTF-8."
 [File::Find::Rule](https://metacpan.org/pod/File::Find::Rule) recursively gathers all interesting files.
 [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) is the web framework upon which this program is based.
 [Number::Format](https://metacpan.org/pod/Number::Format) just puts a comma in the total number of tracks that is displayed.
 [Storable](https://metacpan.org/pod/Storable) saves and retrieves the file of tracks that is used to actually locate the audio.

 Next, the physical locations of the audio are defined: